semanticarts/ontology-toolkit/README.md

   - `source`, `target` and `includes`, which function just like they do for the `copy` and `move` actions, with each input and output path bound into the `inputFile` and `outputFile` variables before the tool arguments are interpreted.
-  - `replace`, which is applied after the tool invocation, and works as described above.
+  - `replace` and `rename`, which are applied after the tool invocation, and work as described above.
 - `markdown` transforms a `.md` file referenced in `source` into an HTML output specified in `target`.
 - `graph` reads RDF files provided via the `source` and `includes` options and generates a graphical representation of the ontology, as in the `graphic` sub-command described above.
 Both `.dot` and